introspektr/instant-messaging-app/README.md

 ## Testing

 The application includes unit and integration tests for both frontend and backend.
+Tests are configured to run with Jest.

 ### Running Server Tests